Interscope Records: 1990–1995: Origins, early success, and joint ventures

 In 1989, Ted Field began to build Interscope Records as a division of his film company, Interscope Communications.
-To run it, he hired John McClain, who had played a central role in Janet Jackson's success at A&M Records, and Tom Whalley, who had been the head of A&R at Capitol Records.
+To run it, he hired John McClain, who had played a central role in Janet Jackson's success at A&M Records, and Tom Whalley, who was the Capitol Records A&R director.
 Separately, Iovine, who had produced records for U2, Bruce Springsteen, Stevie Nicks, and John Lennon, among others, was trying to raise money to start a label.
-"I thought, 'Music is going to change,'" Iovine said in 1997. "'Young bands aren't going to be asking for me.'
+"I thought, 'Music is going to change,' " Iovine said in 1997. "'Young bands aren't going to be asking for me.'
 But I love working with the new thing.
 I always liked the part of the business that's the first time you hear something, and I knew I wasn't in that business anymore."

 Iovine and Field were introduced by Paul McGuinness, then U2's manager.
 After a series of negotiations led by David Geffen, they came to an agreement, and in 1990, Interscope Records was founded as a joint venture with Atlantic Records.
 In a 1997 article in Rolling Stone, David Wild wrote: "Interscope's start-up coincided with a period of incredible change in the music world.
 Nirvana had ushered in the alternative revolution...
 While the major labels were packed with rosters full of expensive veteran artists who had to redefine themselves for a new rock era, Interscope was in the business of signing new artists and could – as Iovine puts it – 'move on a dime.'"

 Based in Los Angeles, California in the Westwood neighborhood at an office building on 10900 Wilshire Boulevard, Interscope was run by "music men".
 It was a departure from the music industry practices of the 1970s and 1980s, when labels traditionally appointed lawyers and promotion executives to senior positions.
 A founding tenet of the label was that artists would have complete creative control.

 Interscope's first release was "Rico Suave" by Ecuadorian rapper Gerardo in December 1990; the single reached number seven on the Billboard Hot 100 charts in April 1991.
 Primus' Interscope debut, Sailing the Seas of Cheese, was released in May, followed by Marky Mark and the Funky Bunch's Music for the People in July.
 It included the number-one single "Good Vibrations".
 Two days after first hearing his demo, Whalley signed Tupac Shakur in August 1991, and by November, Interscope released 2Pacalypse Now, Shakur's studio debut.